 Threading your sewing machine correctly is necessary to achieve secure and attractive stitches.
 Although sewing machines come in different sizes and models, the mechanism for making a stitch on a home sewing machine is basically the same—it makes stitches by combining the needle thread with a second thread coming from the bobbin.

-Here are basic directions for threading a sewing machine which is an easy process that takes less than five minutes.
+Threading a sewing machine is an easy process that takes less than five minutes.

 Threading a Sewing Machine